 How to register as a union

-The steps to becoming a union, and what's required
+The steps to becoming a union, and what is required

-A group of employees wishing to register as a union must first become an incorporated society.
+A group of employees wishing to register as a union must first be registered as an incorporated society under the Incorporated Societies Act 2022 (ISA).

 Becoming an incorporated society